Kayson-Souksaly/Vue-ClassDemo/README.md

-# Vue Counter App – Live Coding Template
+# Vue Calculator App – Live Coding Template

-This is a starter template for building a simple Counter App in Vue.js during an in-class tutorial.
+This is a starter template for building a simple Calculator App in Vue.js during an in-class tutorial.

 ---